-In order to successfully apply to become an Erasmus student, there are certain steps that each student must take (please see Where to start page).
+In order to successfully apply to become an Erasmus student, there are certain steps you must take.

-The following information outlines the application documents, associated materials and steps involved that students are advised to follow in order to apply for the London Metropolitan University Erasmus exchange programme.
+The following information outlines the application documents, associated materials and steps involved that you are advised to follow in order to apply for the London Metropolitan University Erasmus exchange programme.

 Firstly, you must have passed all your modules from the previous semester in order to participate in the programme.
 We will not send students who are failing modules to be ambassadors of London Met.